 Cloverfest is a fundraising Oktoberfest event in Surrey that’s put on by the Cloverdale Chamber of Commerce and Cloverdale Rotary Club.

-The event takes place on Saturday, October 14th, from 4 until 9 pm at Shannon Hall at the Cloverdale Fairgrounds at 17607 60th Avenue in Surrey.
+In 2018 the event takes place on Saturday, October 13th, from 4 until 9 pm at Shannon Hall at the Cloverdale Fairgrounds at 17607 60th Avenue in Surrey.

-Tickets for Cloverfest are $25 in advance, $50 for VIP tickets and $35 for regular admission at the door.
-The price for general admission includes 2 beverage tasting tokens, a souvenir sampling cup and a fun evening with live music.
-VIP admission includes 4 beverage tasting tokens, a sampling cup, complimentary food, priority line access, nicer seating in the VIP area and a fun evening with live music.
+Tickets for Cloverfest are $25 in advance, $45 for VIP tickets and $35 for regular admission at the door.
+In 2017 the price for general admission included 2 beverage tasting tokens, a souvenir sampling cup and a fun evening with live music.
+VIP admission included 4 beverage tasting tokens, a sampling cup, complimentary food, priority line access, nicer seating in the VIP area and a fun evening with live music.
+2018 details will likely be similar.

 The Steveston Community Society hosts an adults-only Oktoberfest event at 4111 Moncton Street in Steveston Village.
-The event is always on the first weekend in October and in 2017 it was on the Friday of October 6th.
+The event is always on the first weekend in October.

 The Steveston Oktoberfest event attracts an older crowd than most other Oktoberfest events in the Lower Mainland, and many of the participants know one another.